When it comes to marketing your small business, there are a lot of different options from which to choose.

 Begin With Solid Research

 The first step to launching a successful cold emailing campaign is finding the right people to email.
+To be able to get your prospects or leads email, you may want to use the email finder tool.
+This tool helps you save time making a list of your leads.

 This means researching and finding people who are likely to be interested in what you have to say.